Zions Bancorporation NA at RBC Capital Markets Global Financial

 Jon Glenn Arfstrom - RBC Capital Markets, Research Division - MD of Financial Services Equity Research & Analyst

-Paul, I really appreciate your attendance.
-And also James here as well, long time IR Head.
-He's been in our spot.
-My spot as a sell-side as well.
-So he clearly understands what we all want and does a great job in his role as well.

-I was explaining to Paul a little bit earlier, we have a lot more generalist interest in the banks.
-And so typically, we maybe wouldn't do this, but I'm going to ask Paul to give a little bit more of a big picture overview of Zions, the company, and then we'll get into some of the Q&A. So go ahead, Paul.
-Thank you.
+Good morning, everyone.
+We can start with what James has in the bag here, all the secrets of Zions Bancorporation.

-Paul E. Burdiss - Zions Bancorporation, National Association - Executive VP & CFO
+Harris Henry Simmons - Zions Bancorporation, National Association - Chairman & CEO

+That's good.
+Well, thank you guys for being here.
+From Zions Bancorporation, we have Chairman and CEO, Harris Simmons; and James Abbott, Senior Vice President and Director of Investor Relations.

+I was telling Harris on the way up here.
+We have a lot of generalists, believe it or not, that are interested in the space.
+I think most of you that are in the financials every day understand what Zions is all about.
+But maybe Harris, a big picture view, describe Zions for us, and then we'll next go into talking about the economy and the company specifically.

-Zions Bancorporation NA at RBC Capital Markets Global Financial Institutions Conference (Virtual) Transcript
+Zions Bancorporation NA at RBC Capital Markets Global Financial Institutions Conference Transcript

 |Access to All Earning Calls and Stock Analysis